-Our Board of Directors adopted a Code of Business Conduct and Ethics (the "Code of Conduct"), which applies to all of our directors, officers and employees.
+Our Board of Directors adopted a Code of Conduct, which applies to all of our directors, officers and employees.
 The Ethics and Compliance Committee, with the assistance of the Nominating Committee, is responsible for monitoring compliance with the Code of Conduct, and reports to the Board.
-The Code of Conduct is available on the Company's website at investors.sterlingbank.com/corporate-governance-overview.
+The Code of Conduct is available on the Company's website at investors.sterlingbank.com/corporate-governance/governance-overview.